Determining classes for generalized $\psi$-estimators: Determining classes for generalized -estimators

 \begin{Ex} Let $\alpha,\mu\in\RR_{++}$ and let $\xi$ be a random variable having Lomax (Pareto type II) distribution with parameters $\alpha$ and $\mu$, i.e., $\xi$ has a density function

+Lomax distribution is frequently used, for example, in actuarial mathematics, and we note that the log-logistic distribution (also known as the Fisk distribution in economics) is a special case of Lomax distribution, and it is well-applied in survival analysis.
 Suppose that $\alpha\in\RR_{++}$ is known.
-In Example 5.6 in Barczy and P\'ales \cite{BarPal3}, we established the existence and uniqueness of a solution of the likelihood equation for $\mu$, and we pointed out the fact that the corresponding function \ $\psi:\RR_{++}\times \RR_{++}\to\RR$ takes the form
+In Example 6 in Barczy and P\'ales \cite{BarPal3}, we established the existence and uniqueness of a solution of the likelihood equation for $\mu$, and we pointed out the fact that the corresponding function \ $\psi:\RR_{++}\times \RR_{++}\to\RR$ takes the form

 and it has the properties $[T]$ and $[W]$ (i.e, $[W_n]$ for each $n\in\NN$).
-This later fact does not pop up explicitly in Example 5.6 in Barczy and P\'ales \cite{BarPal3}, but it readily follows, since there we checked that part (vi) of Theorem 2.10 in Barczy and Pap \cite{BarPal2} can be applied.
+This later fact does not pop up explicitly in Example 6 in Barczy and P\'ales \cite{BarPal3}, but it readily follows, since there we checked that part (vi) of Theorem 1 in Barczy and P\'ales \cite{BarPal2} can be applied.
 Further, for each $n\in\NN$ and $x_1,\ldots,x_n\in\RR_{++}$, the likelihood equation for $\mu$ takes the form

 which has a unique solution $\vartheta_{n}(x_1,\ldots,x_n)$.